-I am so excited about this Christmas art project.
-Last summer I saw this pin and emailed the blogger to find out how she had done it because I had to make one!
+I am so excited about this DIY Christmas project.
+Last summer I saw this pin and emailed the blogger to find out how she had made her light up Christmas canvas because I had to make one!

 I liked her “Merry and Bright” but I decided I wanted my canvas to say “for unto us a Savior is born”.
 I designed the words in my Silhouette program and then printed them in two different colors because I really want the “Savior” and “born” to stand out.
-Then I spray painted the words “for unto us a is” with a glitter paint I’d found at Michael’s.
-I liked it because it had lots of blues and purples in it, just like my peacock tree.
+Then I spray painted the words “for unto us” and “a is” with a glitter paint I’d found at Michael’s.
+I liked the glitter paint it because it had lots of blues and purples in it, just like my peacock themed Christmas tree.

 While the spray paint was drying we put the lights on the canvas.

 To put the Christmas lights into the canvas I used a screw driver to puncture the canvas.
 I tried pushing the lights through on their own but they were stretching the canvas too much.
 This screwdriver worked perfectly.

 My husband helped me by holding the canvas while I punched the holes.

 After punching each hole, my husband would push a light through it.
 We were joking around that it was like using a Light Brite, remember those?

 Here’s what the canvas looked like, from the back, when we were done.
 I only used a strand of 50 lights because I didn’t want the lights to be too overwhelming.